Modern Slavery Act Statement

 - How to escalate potential slavery or human trafficking issues to the relevant parties within the organisation.

-We understand that some workers may be more vulnerable to modern slavery during the coronavirus pandemic.
+We understand that some workers may be more vulnerable to modern slavery during and beyond the coronavirus pandemic.
 Some of the issues we have considered include:

 The health and safety of workers

 It is important that the relevant local or national government policies are implemented throughout our supply chain.
-This includes adopting social distancing measures and paying statutory sick pay in order to prevent the spread of coronavirus.
+This includes continuing to support our staff health and wellbeing post-pandemic.

 As a responsible business we have prioritised engagement with our suppliers, including paying for orders already in production where possible.
 Whilst some previously placed orders may no longer be required, we have made sure late cancellations are kept to a minimum to avoid workers not receiving wages for work they have completed.